niloaydin/Character_Frequency/README.md

 # What is it?

-This is a library which has two functions and gets the frequency of the elements both of an Array and a String.
+This is a library which has two functions and gets the frequency of the elements of both an Array and a String.
-The first function `frequencyOfArray()` get the frequency of the elements in an Array.
+The first function `frequencyOfArray()` gets the frequency of the elements in an Array.
 The second function `frequencyOfString ()` gets the frequency of elements in a String.
 Instead of trying to calculate of the occurance of characters manually, you can use this library.

 ## Installation